-Once considered old-fashioned and ungainly, rose of Sharon (Hibiscus syriacus) has regained its popularity in large part due to recent introductions from the National Arboretum.
-Varieties such as 'Diana' and 'Aphrodite,' with their larger flowers and more refined habit, have encouraged a new generation of gardeners to grow this dependable flowering shrub.
-A light feeding twice a year is really the only attention rose of Sharon needs to grow well in most gardens.
+Once considered old-fashioned and ungainly, rose of Sharon (Hibiscus syriacus, USDA zones 5-9) has regained its popularity in large part due to recent introductions from the National Arboretum.
+Cultivars such as 'Diana' and 'Aphrodite,' with their larger flowers and more refined habit, have encouraged a new generation of gardeners to grow this dependable flowering shrub.
+Lightly fertilizing plants twice a year is really the only attention rose of Sharon needs to grow well in most gardens.

 Rose of Sharon Culture

 Rose of Sharon is a tough plant.
-It thrives in full sun or light shade, in moist, well-drained soil high in organic matter, but it's so adaptable it grows well even in dry, compacted urban gardens.
-Rose of Sharon is rarely bothered by pests or diseases, although old shrubs develop stem cankers, a sign that the plant is declining and should be replaced with a new specimen.
+It thrives in full sun or light shade, on moist, well-draining soil high in organic matter; but it's so adaptable it grows well even in dry, compacted urban gardens.
+Rose of Sharon is rarely bothered by pests or diseases, although old shrubs may develop stem cankers, a sign that the plant is declining and should be replaced with a new specimen.

 Choosing a Fertilizer

 Rose of Sharon benefits from two different fertilizer formulations.
-For its spring feeding, use a light application of a balanced fertilizer such as 10-10-10 fertilizer or 10-20-10 fertilizer.
+For its spring boost, use a light application of a balanced fertilizer such as 10-10-10, if soil-test results recommend this.
 In midsummer give it a boost with a low-nitrogen fertilizer such as 0-10-10.
-Rose of Sharon is susceptioomsle to bud drop and aphid infestations if over-fed, so be conservative with fertilizer amounts.
+Rose of Sharon is susceptible to bud drop and aphid infestations if over-fed, so be conservative with fertilizer amounts.
 Using a slow-release fertilizer formula can cut down on the risk of over-fertilizing your rose of Sharon and helps supply nutrients consistently.

 When to Fertilize

 As with any deciduous shrub, rose of Sharon's initial spring feeding shoulld be done after the plant has broken dormancy and the leaves are emerging, as this is the most effective time to fertilize.
-You can feed the plant in late fall or earlier in the spring, but those feedings are less effective, as the plant is not in active growth.
+If you fertilize the plant in late fall or earlier in the spring, those feedings are less effective, as the plant is not in active growth.
 Some of the fertilizer nutrients will leach away before the plant absorbs them.
-Feeding the shrub a second time in midsummer with a low-nitrogen fertilizer encourages continued bloom production.
+Fertilizing the shrub a second time in midsummer with a low-nitrogen fertilizer encourages continued bloom production.